 5. Vinegar Weed Killer: Does Vinegar Kill Weeds?

-Interested in learning how to kill weeds naturally?
-Here’s what you need to know about using vinegar as a weed killer:
+Here’s what you need to know about using vinegar as a homemade weed killer:

 Vinegar does kill weeds.
 It is an acetic acid and will generally kill any plant it comes into contact with.
-The higher the acetic acid content of the vinegar, the better job it will do at killing weeds.
+The higher the acetic acid content of the vinegar, the better job it will do.
 Vinegar used in the kitchen is usually rather low in acetic acid content (around 5%).
 Household vinegar will help kill small sprouted seedlings, but hardier weeds will need a great acetic acid concentration.

 - Vinegar with concentrations of acetic acid above 11% can burn the skin and damage your eyes upon contact.
-Due to these inherent health risks and the potential for environmental harm, we do not recommend using stronger 20% acid vinegar weed killers.
+Due to these inherent health risks and the potential for environmental harm, we do not recommend using stronger 20% acid vinegar.

 - For larger weeds, it makes more sense to weed by hand or use less harmful homemade and organic weed killers.

-- Be careful when applying a vinegar weed killer near other plants.
-Vinegar is nonselective, meaning it will kill any above-ground growth it comes into contact with.
+- Be careful when applying a vinegar near other plants.
+It’s nonselective, meaning it will kill any above-ground growth it comes into contact with.
 This is also why vinegar isn’t particularly well-suited for killing lawn weeds.

 - When using vinegar as a weed killer, it’s probably best to stick to patios, walkways or where weeds are isolated from other plants.

-- Vinegar as a weed killer is best during hotter temperatures and under direct sunlight.
+- Vinegar works best during hotter temperatures and under direct sunlight.

 - Avoid contact with metal gardening tools or equipment.